hazeydailyhill/DatabaseDesignProject/README.md

 - The costs of a guest’s reservation and food orders are added to their bill.
 - A guest has one total bill they are responsible for by their check-out date.

+# Code Explained
-# Description
+## Description
 <ins> HotelDesign.sql  </ins> creates tables for each entity class from 325HOTELMODEL.pdf.
 Those tables are employee, room, guest, reservation, bill, menu, and food order.
 Additionally, a multivalued attribute called guest_phone is eliminated through 1NF and put into a new table called phone.
 An M-to-N relationship between guest and food_order also creates an intersection table called guest_food_order.

 <ins> HotelPopulate.sql </ins>  populates each of the tables described above.

 <ins> HotelContents.sql </ins>  contains queries for projecting all attributes from each of the populated tables.

 <ins> HotelQueries.sql </ins>  and <ins>  HotelReport.sql </ins> contain example queries using the populated tables to answer questions a user might have about the hotel.

+## How to set up the database
+- HotelDesign.sql should be run first to create all of the tables.
+- HotelPopulate.sql is run second to populate those tables.
+- HotelContents.sql can be run next to display the contents of those tables.
+- HotelQueries.sql and HotelReport.sql can be run to show how the database might be used.